 At this point in the simulation, student legislators come together as a classroom committee.
-Committees evaluate legislation written by students across the country and determine if the bills they review should be Approved, Rejected or Amended.
-Teachers or a designated student from each committee will enter comments at the base of each bill that summarizes the view of the committee and then the teacher select Approve, Reject, or Amend.
+Committees evaluate legislation written by students across the country and determine if the bills they review should be Approved, Rejected or Returned to Author for amendment.
+Teachers or a designated student from each committee will enter comments at the base of each bill that summarizes the view of the committee and then the teacher selects Approve, Reject, or Return to Author.
 If the teacher enters the comments, she or he will then vote on the bill on behalf of classroom committees.
 If a student has entered the unified committee response, the teacher must review and approve the student's comments and then vote on the committee's behalf.
+The author will not see the comment if the teacher does not click Approve.

 Every student has the capability to enter a comment related to a particular bill, but only one unified response whether it is entered by the teacher or a designated student should be entered (and approved if it is a student writing the comments).
 Some teachers allow their students to enter comments related to a bill to get the full perspective of the class which allows more passive students to express their beliefs.
 If you choose to do this, just make sure that you do not approve these comments as they will then be visible to the author.
+Bills returned to the author for amendment must include a specific amendment proposal.
+No rude or sarcastic comments should be approved by the teacher.